 Pro: Consistent and solid upgrades to the site.

 Pro: Massive selection of games and eSports to bet on.

 Con: Somewhat high rollover requirements on free play.

 5/16/2014: WagerWeb dropped to Honorable Mention in my list off top five sportsbooks from number-three.
 This is primarily regarding the high cost of payout.

-I hope that up to this point you have enjoyed my WagerWeb sportsbook review.
+I hope that up to this point you have enjoyed our WagerWeb sportsbook review.
 In conclusion, we have covered a lot of good and just a little bit of bad for the WagerWeb sportsbook, but we definitely think WagerWeb is worth your time.
-Their rewards system may be the best out there, we love the various promotions that they run, and they have a great system.

 To sign up at WagerWeb: Join WagerWeb